Starkville to Meridian - Serving Central and East Mississippi

 Privacy Gate

-In-town Louisville homeowners choose privacy gates at backyard entries and around pools and pet areas to create a controlled access point while keeping the main fence line open and simple.
+If you're on an in-town Louisville lot, a privacy gate at a backyard entry or around a pool or pet area gives you one controlled access point while keeping the rest of your fence line open and simple.

-Around Louisville and the rolling North Central Hills terrain, fence lines often cross slopes and transition from firmer ridge ground into softer drainages, so we plan post spacing and corner bracing to keep lines straight through seasonal wet-to-dry cycles.
-On long runs south of Louisville toward Nanih Waiya-where loamy soils with a countywide average pH of approximately 4.9 provide less lateral grip than tight clay-we use deeper, well-set post holes and heavier corner assemblies so tensioned wire or chain link does not migrate downhill over time.
-Inside the City of Louisville, we account for the zoning ordinance's corner-visibility restriction to ensure fences near street intersections do not create sight obstructions where drivers need a clear view.
+Around Louisville and the rolling North Central Hills, your fence line often crosses slopes and moves from firmer ridge ground into softer drainages.
+Here's what that means for you: we plan the post spacing and corner bracing so your line stays straight through the seasonal wet-to-dry cycles rather than drifting out of true.
+On long runs south of Louisville toward Nanih Waiya - where the loamy soil, with a countywide average pH of about 4.9, gives less lateral grip than tight clay - we go deeper on the post holes and use heavier corner assemblies so your tensioned wire or chain link doesn't migrate downhill over time.
+And inside the City of Louisville, we account for the zoning ordinance's corner-visibility restriction so a fence near a street intersection never blocks a driver's view.
+You won't see any of that, but it's the difference between a fence that stays straight and one that doesn't.

 Frequently Asked Questions About Fences in Winston County, MS